cocokechun/CNN/README.md

 [(u'n02206856', u'bee', 0.7928109), (u'n11939491', u'daisy', 0.0660278), (u'n02190166', u'fly', 0.045882557)]
 ```

-As we can see, ImageNet don't have many flower labels.
+As we can see, ImageNet don't have many flower labels, so it doesn't recognize most of the images we passed in except daisy.

 With transfer learning (without fine-tuning), we see that